citp/privacy-policy-historical/q/qu/qua/qualityunit.com.md

-> *The following text is extracted and transformed from the qualityunit.com privacy policy that was archived on 2009-11-06.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20091106103721id_/http%3A//www.qualityunit.com/about-us/privacy-policy-quality-unit) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the qualityunit.com privacy policy that was archived on 2010-05-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100508090548id_/http%3A//www.qualityunit.com/about-us/privacy-policy-quality-unit) for the most accurate reproduction.*

-# About Us - Privacy Policy
+# Privacy Policy - About Us

 This is the privacy policy for Quality Unit.
-Our homepage on the Web is located at [http://www.qualityunit.com](http://www.qualityunit.com/ "QualityUnit homepage").
+Our homepage on the Web is located at [http://www.qualityunit.com](http://www.qualityunit.com/).
 If you have any questions about this policy, please contact us.

 **Validity